Section I: Instructional Program

 In addition the promotion of a student from the third (3rd) grade shall include the following:

 - The student shall not be promoted from the third (3rd) grade if the pupil obtains a score on the reading portion of the AIMS test, or a successor test, that demonstrates the student's reading skills fall far below the third (3rd) grade level, unless the student is exempt from mandated retention or the pupil qualifies for an exemption as determined by the Governing Board.
+A student may not be retained on this basis more than once.

 - The Governing Board may promote a student from the third (3rd) grade if the student obtains a score on the reading portion of the AIMS test, or a successor test, that demonstrates the student's reading skills fall far below the third (3rd) grade level for any of the following: